Life Guide Coaching Logo

 A neurodivergent coach serving neurodiverse families

-When I started working with neurodivergent children, I realized how much I had in common with them.
-But it wasn't until much later, when I had enough information and self-awareness, that I realized I was neurodivergent.
-I eventually understood how much my own neurodivergence and upbringing in a neurodiverse family prepared me for working with neurodivergent individuals.
+When I started working with neurodivergent children, I realized how much I had in common with many of them.
+It wasn't until years later, after gaining more knowledge and self-awareness, that I realized I was neurodivergent too.
+Looking back, I can clearly see how my own experiences, combined with growing up in a neurodiverse family, shaped the way I understand and support others.

 SCHEDULE A CALL AND SEE IF i CAN HELP